zachcarlson/InsuranceDatabase/README.md

 ## Database Setup:

 1. Create a Heroku app with a ClearDB plugin by following this [tutorial](https://youtu.be/aEm0BN493sU).
 This tutorial will walk you through setting up your Heroku app, attaching a ClearDB plugin, and accessing the database through MySQL Workbench.
 You will be required to add your credit card information, however, if you select the "free" ClearDB tier, **you will not be charged.**  Due to the size of our database, we used the "punch" ClearDB tier.
-2. After logging into MySQL Workbench, click `File > Open SQL Script` and open `create_tables.sql`.
+2. After logging into MySQL Workbench, click `File > Open SQL Script` and open `step01_ddl.sql`.
 Select all the text and click the lightning icon to run the selection.
-3. After creating the tables, click `File > Open SQL Script` and open `insert_data.sql`.
+3. After creating the tables, click `File > Open SQL Script` and open `step02_insert_data.sql`.
 Select all the text and click the lightning icon to run the selection.

 **NOTE**:  With the free tier of ClearDB you have at most 3,600 queries/hour and a maximum storage space of 1MB.
 If you use a truncated version of this data (i.e. 10 rows), you can still replicate it.
 However, if you want to use the entire dataset provided, you will need to pay for the "punch" tier.
 If you run into issues accessing the database or running queries, you most likely have reached the query or storage capacity cap.

-4. After all the data has been uploaded, open the Jupyter Notebook.
+## `config.py` File

+You can use a `config.py` to store your database login username and password.
+Add this to your `.gitignore` to avoid accidentally committing your login information onto a public repository.

 5. In the Configuration section of the Jupyter Notebook, replace the connection string place holder with the information for your MySQL Workbench database.
 For example, if the values for `username`, `password`, `localhost`, and `database` are `bbe114f`, `2388`, `us-cdbr-iron-east-02.cleardb.net`, and `heroku_7920e9`, respectively, the connection string filled with database information is written like this:

     ```